udiazr/f401cc-audio/README.md

 BlackPill STM32f401cc USB Audio Class Delta-Sigma Digital Audio Amplifier

+A fully digital USB Audio class power audio amplifier.
+48khz Sample rate 10 OSR (480khz PWM) 2-order delta sigma modulation.
 This amplifier overclocks your STM32f401 to 120MHz.
+I think it sounds cleaner now that most China 30USD 'hifi'  alternatives.
 Maybe you need to reset the device to work.
-I think it sounds cleaner now that most China 30USD 'hifi'  alternatives.

-An fully digital USB Audio class power audio amplifier.
-48khz Sample rate 10 OSR (480khz PWM)
-2-order delta sigma modulation.

 ## Flash:
 - Download f401-audio.bin then flash it to your device.